ipbes/ict-guide/bibliography/zotero.md

 ### Navigating Zotero
 #### Left pane
-A.	Libraries, collections, subcollections, duplicates
+* Libraries, collections, subcollections, duplicates
-B.	Tags are displayed in the lower left corner
+* Tags are displayed in the lower left corner

 #### Center pane
 Items are displayed in the center panel:
-A.	Standard columns for the center panel are Title, Creator (i.e., the author of the reference), and attachment (paper clip icon)
+* Standard columns for the center panel are Title, Creator (i.e., the author of the reference), and attachment (paper clip icon)
-B.	To sort the center panel view: Click on the column heading to sort by that heading; for example, if you click on the “Title” column header, items will be arranged alphabetically by title; clicking the “Title” header again will sort the items in reverse alphabetical order
+* To sort the center panel view: Click on the column heading to sort by that heading; for example, if you click on the “Title” column header, items will be arranged alphabetically by title; clicking the “Title” header again will sort the items in reverse alphabetical order
-C.	You can add additional columns to the center panel view by right clicking one of the column headers and selecting additional headers from the popup list; for example, you may wish to have a column for “Year” which displays the year the refence was published
+* You can add additional columns to the center panel view by right clicking one of the column headers and selecting additional headers from the popup list; for example, you may wish to have a column for “Year” which displays the year the refence was published

 #### Right pane
 Information for a given item is displayed in the right panel when you click on an item in the center panel.